 From humble beginnings

-Ordinary bricks and terracotta dressings were selected for the Gothic exterior, which led to the coining of the phrase ‘red brick university’ by Bruce Truscot, the pseudonym adopted by Edgar Allison Peers, a Professor of Spanish at Liverpool (1922 – 1952), who wrote an influential book of the same title about universities originating in the 19th century.
+Mr (later Sir) Henry Tate, the sugar refiner of Liverpool and London, donated £20,000 for the library block.
+The Gothic exterior, built with ordinary bricks and terracotta dressings, later inspired the term "red brick university," coined by Professor Edgar Allison Peers (under the pseudonym Bruce Truscot) a Professor of Spanish at Liverpool (1922 – 1952), who wrote an influential book of the same title about universities originating in the 19th century.

-The interior was finished to a similarly high standard.
-The entrance hall was elaborately decorated with faience of terracotta, turquoise and buff glazed tiles, while corridors were lined with glazed ivory and brown bricks, divided into bays by arches.
+The interior was finished to a similarly high standard, featuring elaborate decorations.
+The entrance hall was decorated with faience of terracotta, turquoise and buff glazed tiles, while corridors were lined with glazed ivory and brown bricks, divided into bays by arches.
 Additions such as electric lighting were ahead of their time for buildings of that period.
+Completed in 1892 at £53,000, exceeding the initial estimate, the building blended architectural drama with practicality.

 Life in the Victoria Building